ZcashFoundation/zebra/README.md

 Network:
 - synchronize the chain from peers
-- download gossipped blocks from peers
+- download gossiped blocks from peers
 - answer inbound peer requests for hashes, headers, and blocks

 State: